Ciantic/VirtualDesktopAccessor/README.markdown

 You probably first need the [VS 2017 runtimes vc_redist.x64.exe and/or vc_redist.x86.exe](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads), if they are not installed already.
 I've built the DLL using VS 2017, and Microsoft is not providing those runtimes (who knows why) with Windows 10 yet.

+## Change log

+* 02.06.2019:

+  Exported the Alt+Tab functions prefixed with `View`, this should allow user of the DLL to create native feeling ALT+Tab switcher, since these functions uses the same `IApplicationView` functions as real Alt+Tab switcher itself.

+  The function to get Alt+Tab windows is basically `ViewGetByLastActivationOrder`.

 ## AutoHotkey script as example:

 ```AutoHotkey